Melchor Ocampo

-Melchor Ocampo (5 January 1814 – 3 June 1861) was a Mexican lawyer, scientist, and politician.
-A mestizo and a radical liberal, he was fiercely anticlerical, perhaps an atheist, and his early writings against the Catholic Church in Mexico gained him a reputation as a leading liberal thinker.
+Melchor Ocampo (4 January 1814 – 3 June 1861) was a Mexican lawyer, scientist, and politician.
+A zambo and a radical liberal, he was fiercely anticlerical, perhaps an atheist, and his early writings against the Catholic Church in Mexico gained him a reputation as a leading liberal thinker.
 Ocampo has been considered the heir to José María Luis Mora, the premier liberal intellectual of the early republic.
 He served in the administration of Benito Juárez and negotiated a controversial agreement with the United States, the McLane-Ocampo Treaty.
 The Mexican state where his hometown of Maravatío is located was later renamed Michoacán de Ocampo in his honor.

 Early life

+Jose Telesforo Melchor was born in the Hacienda de Pateo, Contepec, Michoacán to José María Morquecho, an indian, and María Bernarda, mulata.
 Melchor Ocampo was perhaps orphaned and left abandoned at the gate of a hacienda of a wealthy woman, Doña Francisca Xaviera Tapia, who raised him as her own and bequeathed him her property.
+Melchor adopted Francisca Xaviera Tapia's husband surname, Don Ignacio Alas Ocampo.

 Ocampo studied at the Roman Catholic seminary in Morelia, Michoacán, and later law at the Colegio Seminario de México (Universidad Pontificia).
 He began working in a law office in 1833.
 For unknown reasons, he left the practice of law and returned to his hacienda, perhaps because of its imminent bankruptcy.
 In 1840, he traveled to France, where he was influenced by liberal and anticlerical ideas of the Enlightenment following the French Revolution.
 He returned after a year to Michoacán to work his lands, practice law, investigate the region's flora and fauna, and study the local indigenous languages.
 More importantly, he entered politics in Michoacan, in opposition to Antonio López de Santa Anna.